QuentinPhilipp/BikenWeb/README.md

 ## Database generation

- - Select which department should be downloaded :
+ - Select which tiles should be downloaded :

-> Edit data/departements.json and put download:1 to all department you need
+> Edit data/tiles.json and put download:1 to all tiles you need
  - Build the database :
 > python3 generateDatabase.py